EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-1_extracting_data.md

    %hive
    select * from smart_battery limit 5;
    ```

+   **Note**: In the above example, the `smart_battery` is the name of the created table.
+You need to replace it with your table name.

 4. Run the scripts and view the running results.
 See the following example: